srlinuxamericas/N92-evpn/README.md

 ## Configure L2 EVPN-VXLAN

+> <p style="color:red">!!!
+If you would like to skip configuring BGP and directly start with this section, <u> offline (e.g on your laptop)</u>.
+> point the startup config file location in your your topology file (srl-evpn.clab.yml) to `config/startup/withbgp/`</p>

 Now that we have established our underlay and overlay connectivity, our next step is to configure the Layer 2 EVPN-VXLAN instance.

 The objective is to establish a connection between Client 1 (connected to Leaf1) and Client 3 (connected to Leaf2).

+Both the clients are in the same subnet (172.16.10.0/24) and therefore, this will be a Layer 2 connection.
+From a client perspective, it is just like they are connected to a Layer 2 switch.

 ![image](images/l2-evpn.jpg)

 ### Configure Client Interface

+For Layer 2 client interfaces, it is not required to configure IPs on the Leaf interfaces facing the client.

-Client Layer 2 interface configuration on Leaf1:
+Client facing Layer 2 interface configuration on Leaf1:

 ```
 set / interface ethernet-1/10 description To-Client1
 set / interface ethernet-1/10 subinterface 0 type bridged
 ```

-Client Layer 2 interface configuration on Leaf2:
+Client facing Layer 2 interface configuration on Leaf2:

 ```
 set / interface ethernet-1/10 description To-Client3
 set / interface ethernet-1/10 subinterface 0 type bridged
 ```

-IP addresses on the client side are pre-configured during deployment.
+IP addresses on the client side are pre-configured (on interface eth1) during deployment.
 This can be verified by logging in to the Client shell and running `ip a`.

 To login to Client1, use:
 ```